NCIOCPL/cgov-digital-platform/docker/README.md

    1. `sudo brew services restart dnsmasq`

 ### 2. Initial setup of your project
-1. Clone the project to a location on your hard drive
+1. Clone the project to a location on your hard drive, we will call this `<project_root>`
-1. Run `git config --local core.hooksPath scripts/hooks`
+1. `cd <project_root>`
+1. Run `composer install` this will install the PHP packages to run the site, and also used by the git pre-commit hook
+1. Run `composer cgov-init` to initialize the sample project files.
+This currently does the following:
-1. Copy the `<project_root>/docker/docker.env.sample` file to a file named `<project_root>/docker/docker.env`. `docker.env` will not be tracked.
+   * Copy the `<project_root>/docker/docker.env.sample` file to a file named `<project_root>/docker/docker.env`. `docker.env` will not be tracked.
 This is where the containers' local overrides & secrets are managed.
-1. Copy the `<project_root>/blt/example.local.blt.yml` to `<project_root>/blt/local.blt.yml`.
+   * Copy the `<project_root>/blt/example.local.blt.yml` to `<project_root>/blt/local.blt.yml`.
 This will allow you to set an local dev overrides for BLT.
 When working in the docker stack, this also overrides the database host.
+1. Install our git hook by running `git config --local core.hooksPath scripts/hooks`.
+This will help ensure that all code conventions are are caught before a build, rather than during the build.
 1. You will probably want to start things and install the site.
 So go to [Initial Setup of Site](#Initial-Setup-of-Site) to do that.

-**NOTE:** If you would like to change the db password, which you should do, make sure you update the local.settings.php file's database password as well.

 ### 3. Initial Setup of Site
 This is how you can install a site.
 NOTE: at some point we will have a real site, so
+1. `cd <project_root>`
-1. Start the stack
+1. Start the stack by running `docker-compose -f docker/docker-compose.yml up -d`.
-   * Run `docker-compose up -d` within this directory (`docker`) to start up the stack.
-1. Run `docker exec -it cgov_web /bin/bash` to login to the web container
+1. Run `docker-compose -f docker/docker-compose.yml exec web /bin/bash` to login to the web container
 1. `cd /var/www`
-1. `composer install` -- Install all vendor files
 1. `blt setup` -- Perform the initial site install.